jgaskins/perpetuity/README.md

 Previous versions of Perpetuity would break when Rails reloaded your models in development mode due to class objects being different.
 It now reloads mappers dynamically based on whether the class has been reloaded.

 In order for this to work, your mapper files need to be named `*_mapper.rb` and be stored anywhere inside your project's `app` directory.
+Usually, this would be `app/mappers`, but this is not enforced.

 ### ActiveModel-compliant API